-13 days in Bolivia was unexpectedly little.
+13 days was unexpectedly little, but I still have some impressions from Bolivia.
 Even less expected was the fact that we did not get anywhere but La Paz.
 Like I have said before, this has a number of reasons.
 One was our wish to get to Chile, a second Bo’s doctor’s appointment, a third was stiff prices and a fourth reason was a feeling of not finding tempting places to go.

 We did get to see the Altiplano anyway, both before and after La Paz.
 Before saying more let me sum up the finances.

 On average we spent 17 dollars each during these thirteen days.
 That’s a lot.
 We did however buy souvenirs so apart from that we spent 6 dollars a day each, half of this was for accommodation.